Quality handcrafted leather masks since 1985

 and the dancer Margaret Severn with a lifelike mask.

 Articles by and about Benda and his masks appeared regularly in many of the same magazines and publications of the day that bore his illustrations.
 In the 1930s Benda authored the Encyclopedia Britannica entry on masks.
-He also wrote the 1944 book Masks, a study of his own designs and unique construction techniques.
+He also wrote the book Masks (Watson-Guptill, 1944), a study of his own designs and unique construction techniques.

 Masks shown with dust jacket (left) and without.